 You won’t need the luck of the Irish this St Patrick’s day with our easy and delicious chocolate mint cake.

-Creating some special St Patrick’s food on March 17th is a fun and easy way to celebrate this delightful Holiday.
+Creating some special St Patrick’s food is a fun and easy way to celebrate this delightful Holiday.
 Our St Patrick’s Day cake has just the right amount of Irish green and huge WOW factor.

 St Patrick’s Day Cake

 St Patrick’s day desserts are a fun way to get into the Irish spirit with friends or at a St Patrick’s Day party.
 We tried something different to traditional Irish desserts, with this easy drip cake that makes amazing St Patrick’s day treats.

 Firstly you will need one or two chocolate cakes depending on how high you want your cake to be.